-You've just got a new SSD (solid-state drive), and wanted to sell or donate the old HDD (hard disk drive)?
-Or your current external drive just got over-cluttered, and you want to give it a complete wipe to regain all the space.
+So you just got a new external hard drive, and wanted to sell or donate your old one?
+Or your current external drive just got over-cluttered, and you want to completely wipe it out to regain all the storage space?

-Either way, in this article we're going to show you three different ways to securely erase an external drive on a Mac computer (iMac, MacBook, etc.).
+Either way, in this article we are going to show you two different ways to securely erase an external drive on a Mac computer (iMac, MacBook, etc.).

-Warning: before you proceed, make sure you've already backed up all your important data.
-Once you use any of the methods below, the drive will be completely erased clean, and all data will be removed permanently.
-You've been warned.
+Warning: Before you proceed, make sure you’ve already backed up all your important data.
+Once you use any of the methods below, the drive will be completely erased and all data will be removed permanently.

 First off, connect your external hard drive to your Mac.
 Make sure the device can be detected by the machine.
 Then follow the step by step tutorial below:

 - On your Mac, go to Applications > Utilities >Disk Utility.

 - Click on the Erase tab (next to “First Aid”).

 - Select the disk or volume in the list on the left panel.